ay0408/LDP-genome-statistics/README.md

 ## Important future directions

-・Improve accuracy at cases of small ε. (e.g., utilize the RAPPOR-based techniques or improve the EM algorithm or analyze the recovered statistics in more detail)
+・Improving accuracy at cases of small ε. (e.g., utilize the RAPPOR-based techniques or improve the EM algorithm or analyze the recovered statistics in more detail)

-・Extend our methods for the cases with two attribute data to more general cases, such as analyses using an M × N table.
+・Extending our methods for the cases with two attribute data to more general cases, such as analyses using an M × N table.

 ## Note